meta-company/makex/documents/source/syntax-functions.md

 .. py:function:: task_path(name:String, path:PathLike=None) -> Path

   Returns an output path for a task with `name`.
-If the `path` argument is specified, returns the output path corresponding to the task with the matching `name` inside `path`.
+If the `path` argument is specified, returns the output path corresponding to the task with the matching `name` inside of a Makex file at `path`.

   The output path of a task is typically `Task.directory / "_output_" / Task.id`.

   :param name: Name of a task.
   :param path: Optional.
-A directory containing a Makex file.
+A folder containing a Makex file.
     Workspace relative paths are accepted here.

 ```